 Prior to Procedure

-You may need to take antibiotics to prevent infection and laxatives to clean out your bowels.
+You may need to take antibiotics to block infection.
+You may also need to take laxatives to empty your bowels.

-The night before, you may be asked not to eat anything and to only drink clear liquids.
-Do not eat or drink anything after midnight or on the morning of the procedure.
-This includes avoiding clear liquids, coffee, tea, and water.
+The night before, you may be told not to eat and to only drink clear liquids.
+Your doctor may not want you to eat or drink after midnight or on the morning of the surgery.
+Make sure you know what to do.